AntoniosRaptakis/New_customers_segments/README.md

-Segmentation (or clustering) is a well known technique for categorizing unlabelled data and is used in unsupervised learning.
-It helps with creation of classes.
+Segmentation (or clustering) is a well known technique for categorizing unlabelled data and has been used in unsupervised learning.
+It helps with the creation of classes for the provided data.
 For this project I try to predict the right cluster for the customers of an automobile company.

 This dataset has been taken by kaggle: